-Classic Angel Food Cake from scratch and some memories of very special people and their baking equipment ~~
+Classic Angel Food Cake from scratch and some memories of very special people and their baking equipment.
+This Angel Food Cake is also my husband’s favorite birthday cake.
+And you know what, it really isn’t that difficult to make this amazing cake from scratch!

 My husband’s favorite cake